Symphony Masses: Ho Drakon Ho Megas: Etymology

 In Ancient Greek, ho Drakon ho Megas (ὁ Δράκων ὁ Μέγας) means "The Great Dragon".
-Uttering Ho Drakon Ho Megas is typically used at the end of ceremonies and rituals when conjuring the Draconian force in a magical order Dragon Rouge, in which head of the band Christofer Johnsson used to be member.
+Uttering Ho Drakon Ho Megas is typically used at the end of ceremonies and rituals when conjuring the Draconian force in the magical order Dragon Rouge, in which head of the band Christofer Johnsson used to be a member.

 Recording and production

 Active Records, Therion's music label, decided to scale down their operations and the band was switched to the new owners, Megarock Records.
 The band was recording the album from December 1992 to January 1993 in The Montezuma Studio in Stockholm, Sweden, with the aid of engineer Rex Gisslén.
-Symphony Masses: Ho Drakon Ho Megas was released under changed line-up; only Christofer Johnsson remained.
-During the playing Beyond Sanctorum tour, band ran into a few personnel problems.
-Oskar Forss decided to leave the band, Peter Hansson quit the band after health problems.
+Symphony Masses: Ho Drakon Ho Megas was released under a changed line-up; only Christofer Johnsson remained.
+During the Beyond Sanctorum tour, the band ran into a few personnel problems.
+Oskar Forss decided to leave the band; Peter Hansson quit the band after health problems.
 Piotr Wawrzeniuk, from the band Carbonized in which Johnsson also played, took up drumming duties.
 The guitar was taken up by Magnus Barthelsson, an old school friend of Johnsson's, while Andreas Wahl took up the bass.